GrandpaScout/GSCarrier/README.md

 local vehicle = Carrier.rider.getVehicle()

 -- May return `nil` if there is no seat.
+-- Returns the ID of the seat.
+This is cheaper than `.getSeat()` as getting the tag list is expensive. local seat_id = Carrier.rider.getSeatID()

+-- May return `nil` if there is no seat.
 -- Doesn't actually return a seat object, it instead returns a table of -- data for the seat at the time this function was called. local seat_data = Carrier.rider.getSeat()